-Karnataka: 3 MLAs skip CLP meeting, Congress MLAs heading to Eagleton resort
+Karnataka: Congress moves MLAs to Eagleton resort to 'work out counter-strategy against BJP'

 Bengaluru, Jan 18: Three Congress MLAs gave a miss to Congress Legislature Party meeting held on Friday.
 Gokak MLA Ramesh Jarakiholi and Athani MLA Mahesh Kumatalli skipped meeting without informing.
 MLA Umesh Jadhav had informed Siddaramaiah about skipping the CLP meeting, citing a personal emergency.